David Lewis (philosopher): Early life and education

 Lewis was born in Oberlin, Ohio, to John D. Lewis, a professor of government at Oberlin College, and Ruth Ewart Kellogg Lewis, a medieval historian.
 He was the grandson of the Presbyterian minister Edwin Henry Kellogg and the great-grandson of the Presbyterian missionary and Hindi expert Samuel H. Kellogg.

-Lewis attended Oberlin High School, where he attended college lectures in chemistry.
+Lewis attended Oberlin High School, where he attended college classes in mathematics and chemistry.
 He went on to Swarthmore College and spent a year at Oxford University (1959–60), where he was tutored by Iris Murdoch and attended lectures by Gilbert Ryle, H. P. Grice, P. F. Strawson, and J. L. Austin.
-His year at Oxford played an important role in his decision to study philosophy, despite originally planning to major in chemistry.
-Whilst undertaking graduate studies at Harvard University, Lewis failed a prelim on metaphysics twice, risking expulsion if he could not pass it on the third attempt.
-His wife, Steffi Lewis, said that he would get stuck on any question he found interesting and neglect the rest of them.
+His year at Oxford played an important role in his decision to study philosophy.
+While undertaking graduate studies at Harvard University, Lewis failed a preliminary exam on metaphysics twice, risking expulsion if he could not pass it on the third attempt.
+His wife, Steffi Lewis, said he would get stuck on any question he found interesting and neglect the rest.
 Lewis received his Ph.D. from Harvard University in 1967, where he studied under W. V. O. Quine, whose views he would later dispute.
 It was there he took a seminar with the visiting Australian philosopher J. J. C. Smart.
 Smart recalled, "I taught David Lewis, or rather, he taught me."

 Lewis joined the philosophy department at the University of California, Los Angeles, in 1966.
 In 1970, he moved to Princeton University, where he spent the remainder of his career.